Afreen2302/Password-Operated-Device-Control/README.md

 ## .pdsprj File

 The `.pdsprj` file is the project file used by the IDE (Integrated Development Environment) to manage the project settings and source files.
 Ensure that the project file includes the main C source file and any necessary library files.
 If you encounter issues with the project file, make sure it points to the correct paths for the source code and header files.

+## License

+This project is licensed under the MIT License.

+## Code of Conduct

+We expect all project participants to adhere to the Contributor Covenant.
+Please read the full text so that you can understand what actions will and will not be tolerated.

+---